-(1) All of the figures in this column represent the value at the grant date based upon the probable outcome of the applicable performance conditions as of the grant date.
-The grant date fair value is based on the New York Stock Exchange closing price on the day the award was granted.
+(1) The grant date fair value is based on the New York Stock Exchange closing price on the day the award was granted.
+For equity incentive plan awards, the number of shares is the number included in the column titled "Maximum."
 There have been no stock options granted since 2004.

-(2) See "- Compensation Discussion and Analysis - Our 2011 Executive Compensation - Longer-Term Restricted Equity - Other Restricted Equity" above for information about the performance goal applicable to these awards.
+(2) See "- Compensation Discussion and Analysis - Components of our Executive Compensation Program - Longer-Term Restricted Equity - Other Restricted Equity" above for information about the performance goal applicable to these awards.

 (3) Pursuant to rules adopted by the SEC, the amounts set forth in the "Target" column are based upon the assumption that our performance with respect to the three performance goals applicable to these awards in 2011 through 2013 will equal our performance in 2010.
 Using this approach, 96% of the shares granted would vest.
-See "- Compensation Discussion and Analysis - Our 2011 Executive Compensation - Longer-Term Restricted Equity" above for additional details about the performance goals applicable to these awards.
+See "- Compensation Discussion and Analysis - Components of our Executive Compensation Program - Longer-Term Restricted Equity" above for additional details about the performance goals applicable to these awards.